storybookjs/react-native/packages/react-native/readme.md

 export { default } from './.storybook';
 ```

+Then wrap your metro config with the withStorybook function as seen [below](#additional-steps-update-your-metro-config)

 If you want to be able to swap easily between storybook and your app, have a look at this [blog post](https://dev.to/dannyhw/how-to-swap-between-react-native-storybook-and-your-app-p3o)

 If you want to add everything yourself check out the the manual guide [here](https://github.com/storybookjs/react-native/blob/next/MANUAL_SETUP.md).